ben-pearce/property-tycoon/README.md

 To test the game, run `npm start` (Auto-opens in browser).

-To build the game, run `npm build`.
+To build the game, run `npm run build`.

 ## Documentation